How to Optimize Your Website for SEO Purposes

 The plugin will highlight several factors that have the potential to help your content rank higher: keyword density, meta description length, number of inbound links, etc.

-Don’t butcher your content trying to get all the items green, though.
+Don’t butcher your content trying to get all the items green.
 Google is much smarter than that.

-b) Google Analytics for WordPress This plugin will help you track the number of website visitors.
-Here are the plugin settings I’m using.
+b) Google Analytics for WordPress.
+This plugin will help you track the number of website visitors.
+Here are the plugin settings I use.

 google analytics plugin